ArcSid/C-terminal-calculator/README.md

 # Note

 This is made for linux based operating systems only.
-When calculating ANYTHING that involves round brackets requires the expression to be in double quotes.
+Calculating ANYTHING that involves round brackets requires the expression to be in double quotes.
 For more info see usage examples.

 # GeeksForGeeks link